Agnik7/Dictionary-App/README.md

 - Making a webpage responsive
 - Practising how to fetch data from API
 - Handling keyboard events

+## Drawbacks
+- Some words that are present in the English dictionary, are not covered by the Dictionary API, so there meanings cannot be displayed.

 ## Live-Site URL: [Dictionary App](https://agnik7.github.io/Dictionary-App/)